bkase/fast-blog/src/native-pure-ui.md

 * Virtual View Hiearchy with diff/match/patch

-Unfortunately, we do not have virtual view hiearchy diffing in our imperative native UI APIs ([anvil](linktoanvil) is promising on Android and [something](linktoiosthing) is promising on iOS but those are not close to being production ready.
+Unfortunately, we do not have virtual view hiearchy diffing in our imperative native UI APIs ([anvil](https://github.com/zserge/anvil) is promising on Android and [Few](https://github.com/joshaber/Few.swift) is promising on iOS but those are not close to being production ready.

 * Threads